SoftUni-Internal/interactive-content/EN/11-Front-End-Basics/02-Bootstrap.md

 # What is a Responsive Design?​

+A responsive design uses technologies like CSS media queries and flexible grids to ensure that a website is both easy to use and aesthetically pleasing on all screen sizes - like a laptop or a smartphone.

-Responsive Web design is the approach that suggests that design and development should respond to the user’s behavior and environment based on screen size, platform and orientation.
+It should respond to the user’s behavior and environment based on screen size, platform and orientation.

-The practice consists of a mix of flexible grids and layouts, images and an intelligent use of CSS media queries.

-As the user switches from their laptop to iPad, the website should automatically switch to accommodate for resolution, image size and scripting abilities.
+As a user transitions from their PC to a tablet or smartphone, the website should automatically switch to accommodate for resolution, image size and scripting abilities.

 The presentation layers must adjust according to the screen size of the different devices​.

+Bootstrap supports many responsive design features.

+It also provide a collection of pre-made templates for responsive UI elements.

 [/slide]